Reign of Doomsday: Plot

 Doomsday subsequently attacks Superboy.
-Superboy is overwhelmed, and Doomsday teleports to a large alien spacecraft on the ruins of New Krypton.
-Superman discovers this was all part of a plot by Lex Luthor (who had previously been given Doomsday's corpse by Sam Lane) to distract him from Luthor's ultimate goal of finding a Black Lantern power ring.
-With Luthor defeated, Superman finds his allies trapped in a pocket dimension within a satellite.
-Superman attempts to free his allies, only for them to discover the inert body of Doomsday, as well as three separate clones - each with a different powerset designed to specifically make them capable of eliminating the Superman they were sent after.
+Superboy is overwhelmed, and Doomsday teleports to an alien spacecraft on the ruins of New Krypton.
+Superman discovers this was part of a plot by Lex Luthor (who had previously been given Doomsday's corpse by Sam Lane) to distract him from Luthor's goal of finding a Black Lantern power ring.
+With Luthor defeated, Superman finds his allies trapped in a pocket dimension.
+Superman attempts to free his allies, only for them to discover the inert body of Doomsday as well as three clones of him who were designed to eliminate the Superman they were sent after.
 Superman and his allies escape, taking the original Doomsday with them.
 Steel notices Doomsday is beginning to regain his brain activity when they are attacked by the Doomsday clones.
 The heroes are met by another Doomsday clone, Doomslayer.
 The Eradicator, against Superman's suggestion, fights the Doomslayer and is destroyed.

 Doomslayer intends to crash the ship into Earth and attacks Doomsday.
 Superman defends Doomsday, believing Doomsday has the potential for redemption.
 The heroes escape the ship with the original Doomsday.
 Superman and his allies try to stop the ship from crashing, but are not strong enough.
 Superman advises Superboy, Supergirl and Steel to escape while he slows the ship down, intending to sacrifice himself.
 The ship falls in Metropolis's bay and creates a massive tidal wave.
-However, Superboy's tactile-telekinesis, Supergirl's cold breath and Steel's gravitron source dissipate the tidal wave, saving Metropolis.
-As Superman crawls out of the sea, Doomslayer attacks the city with the four Doomsday clones.
+Superboy, Supergirl and Steel dissipate the tidal wave, saving Metropolis.
+As Superman crawls out of the sea, Doomslayer attacks the city with the Doomsday clones.

 The Doomsday clones spread across the world, wreaking havoc.
 Doomsday awakens, but the Eradicator speaks through him.
-The Eradicator, as a being of pure information, leapt into the technology Luthor used to clone Doomsday so that he could control the original Doomsday.
+The Eradicator, as a being of pure information, leaps into the technology Luthor used to clone Doomsday so that he could control the original Doomsday.
 As the heroes fight the Doomsday clones, Eradicator begins to feel Doomsday's mind regaining control of the body.
-The Eradicator sacrifices himself to send Doomslayer and the other clones to a different dimension.
+The Eradicator sacrifices himself to send Doomslayer and the other clones to another dimension.